 I have on several occasions adapted wing solos for groups and/or duets, and I’ve always deeply enjoyed both the process and the result.

 You can try mirroring, canon, formations, duo level variations..
 The possibilities are legion.

-Enjoy – and feel free to share this post (and the discount code!) if you like it.
+Enjoy – and feel free to share this post (and the DVD link!) if you like it.